-As much as I love bacon, I used to avoid it because the though of sputtering hot bacon grease getting all over me and my kitchen was enough to make me stick to just eggs and toast.
-But in my early 20’s I worked in a commercial kitchen where I learned how to cook bacon in big batches with next to no effort in the oven.
-It was one of those 🤯moments.
+In my early 20’s I worked in a commercial kitchen where I learned how to cook deliciously crispy bacon in big batches with next to no effort in the oven.
+No splattering grease, no standing over a hot skillet.
+It was one of those 🤯 moments.
 Sometimes the easiest solutions are the ones that escape us, so I want to share this quick tutorial and make sure everyone knows about the easiest and best way to cook bacon.

 Why Cook Bacon in the Oven?